‘Build the Wall!’ Trump tweets about immigration status of California officer’s alleged murderer

 ”There is right now a full scale manhunt going on in California for an illegal immigrant accused of shooting and killing a police officer during a traffic stop,” Trump said in a tweet just after 1 p.m.
 “Time to get tough on Border Security.
 Build the Wall!”

-Stanislaus County Sheriff Adam Christianson said Thursday that the suspect who killed Newman Police Cpl.
+Stanislaus County Sheriff Adam Christianson said Thursday that the suspect accused of killing Newman Police Cpl.
 Ronil “Ron” Singh Wednesday during a traffic stop had entered the country illegally.

 Investigators have released surveillance footage of the suspect, and investigators have identified him, but they did not release his name or provide other details of his immigration status.